EVORA-project/evora-ontology/models/docs/BiosafetyLevel.md

 attributes:
   title:
     name: title
-    description: A name given to the resource
+    description: A name given to the resource.
     title: title
     comments:
     - 'The title of the item should be as short and descriptive as possible.
-E.g. for virus products it should basically be based on the following Pattern: ''Virus name'', ''virus host type'', ''collection year'', ''country of collection'' ex ''suspected epidemiological origin'', ''genotype'', ''strain'', ''variant name or specific feature'
+E.g. for virus products it should basically be based on the following Pattern: ''Virus name'', ''virus host type'', ''collection year'', ''country of collection'' ex ''suspected epidemiological origin'', ''genotype'', ''strain'', ''variant name or specific feature.'
     from_schema: https://w3id.org/evorao/
     exact_mappings:
     - schema:name